ABrisset/google_suggest_scraper/README.md

 - -l : language ("fr", "en", etc.)
 - -g : location ("FR", "DE", etc.)

-Enter a keyword and, optionaly, a language ("fr" is the default language).
+Enter a keyword and, optionaly, a language ("fr" is the default language) and/or a country ("FR" is the defaut location).
 The tool will fetch all suggestions from Google Suggest and store them in a plan text file.

 ## License